hungtqh/algorand-custodial-wallet/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE`
+available under the MIT license.
+See the `LICENSE` file for more info.